 Similarly, our heart consists of circuitry that produces the lovely music of life in the form of Heartbeat.
 If one chord breaks, it slows down the heart beat, leading to a Heart Block.
 If the wires are let loose, they cause ectopics, making the music of heart beat irregular.
 If the wiring has short circuit, it can cause Arrhythmia called as Ventricular Tachycardia (VT) or Ventricular Fibrillation (VF).
 The effect of Arrhythmia could range from unexplained fainting spells to sudden cardiac death.

 We have often seen in movies, a person collapsing and being given shock by placing two paddles on chest (a maneuver to revive the patient by delivering shock through external defibrillator) and the doctor pronouncing the person has had a ‘Heart Attack’.
 Such misnomers are frequently used and the actual cause gets lost in oblivion.
 Such a state is known as a ‘Sudden Cardiac Arrest’ where the heart stops functioning suddenly because of the heart beat's malfunctioning and causing a life-threatening condition.
 Hence, if you feel your heart beat is missing or going too fast or slow, you need to see a cardiac specialist to get it diagnosed.

-At Max Super Speciality Hospital, a complete, in-depth analysis of the patient with an electrocardiogram, event monitoring and detailed electrophysiological studies, in the state-of-the-art EP lab, is done with personalised treatment to address the root cause of the problem, hence restoring the rhythm of the heart.
+At Max Super Speciality Hospital, the best heart hospital in Delhi, a complete, in-depth analysis of the patient with an electrocardiogram, event monitoring and detailed electrophysiological studies, in the state-of-the-art EP lab, is done with personalised treatment to address the root cause of the problem, hence restoring the rhythm of the heart.